mhasse1/rcforge/docs/style-guide-v030.md

 This style guide defines the coding standards, best practices, and conventions for the rcForge v0.3.0 project.
 Our goal is to maintain consistency, readability, and maintainability across all project contributions while adhering to the redesigned architecture.

+Note that in many cases this document is still aspirational and as code is revised, attepts are being made to bring things up to the latest standards.

 ## General Principles

 1. **Clarity Over Cleverness**